 - providing health, reproductive health, nutrition, water and sanitation services to more than a quarter-million people;

 - delivering essential drugs and medical supplies to hospitals;

 - Improving access education for millions of out-of-school children;

 - training health staff on cholera treament;

-- calling for direct humanitarian air service;
+- calling for improved humanitarian access and open air and seaports;

 - calling for a country-wide ceasefire and calling on the international community to help achieve a lasting peace.

 What can I do to help?

 Call Congress: A growing number of Members of Congress are recognizing that U.S. military support is fueling the conflict in Yemen and increasing civilian suffering, and they have the power to stop it.
 Make your voice heard by calling Congress at (202) 224-3121 to insist the U.S. end its military support and use its leverage to push for an inclusive peace agreement to end the war.

 Donate: Make a tax-deductible donation to support the IRC.
 We are on the ground saving children and families from malnutrition and life-threatening diseases.
 We are providing clean water, medicine, nutrition services and other urgent aid to as many people as possible.
 Your gift will help us as we work to save lives in Yemen and in countries around the world.